kdavidmoore/leaflet-demo/README.md

 Demo of leaflet.js

 ### Note:
 You will need a public access token from Mapbox to use this app.
-Store your access token in mapboxApi.js like so:
+Store your access token under assets/js/mapboxApi.js like so:
 ```javascript
 const pubAccessToken = 'myPublicAccessTokenString';
 ```